periscopic/EaselFL/README.md

 -DisplayObject getCacheDataURL is not implemented.

--SpriteSheetUtils cannot extract a specific frame as an image or flip a frame.
+-SpriteSheetUtils cannot extract a specific frame as an image (although they can flip frames for use in BitmapAnimations).

 ---- Graphics ----